 A graduate of the Art Institute of Fort Lauderdale,Trina has exhibited at galleries, museums, and events for fifteen years.
 This includes the Cornell Museum at Old School Square, EG2 Gallery, Clay, Glass, Metal, Stone Gallery, Africa Now by AK and Collaboration: African Diaspora at the Armory Art Center.

-Arts in education has been Trina’s passion for well over 25 years and has worked with a number of institutions, organizations and programs teaching art appreciation, enrichment, history and technique to children and adults alike.
+Arts in education has been Trina’s passion for almost 30 years and has worked with a number of institutions, organizations and programs teaching art appreciation, enrichment, history and technique to children and adults alike.
 She has worked in at risk communities and juvenile prisons as well as Catholic and public schools in New York City and South Florida..
 Some organizations where she has influenced community and at risk youth include The Children’s Coalition & Artist Showcase of the Palm Beaches.
 Center for Creative Education has been her creative education home for the last 10 years.
 Besides arts education Trina has influenced neighborhood children the importance of healthy eating habits and proper social etiquette.

 In 2009, Trina expanded whom her creativity by self-publishing her first book entitled What is My Priority: My Release, which was book of poetry, affirmations and art, executed by her with collaborations with family and friends inserts.
-Since then she has publish four more personal and collaborative works.
+Since then she has publish five more personal and collaborative works.

 In 2013, Trina was the proud recipient of the Women of Excellence in the Arts from the West Palm Beach Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.
 In addition, that year she received recognition from The Caribbean-American Democratic Club of Palm Beach County for advocacy for the Arts through Caribbean-American Community Change Makers Initiative.
 In 2017, she became a board member of the Spady Cultural Heritage Museum where she is the committee chair for the exhibition committee.